paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 Sometimes the mining fleet may be linked in the SC Comms MOTD.
 People may also drag and drop the fleet advert from the fleet finder window to chat channels to create direct links to the fleets.
 When you click on these links you will automatically join the fleet but only if you meet the set requirements (aka. you would see the fleet yourself on the fleet finder).

 ### Direct Invite
 The only way for you to join a fleet that you can’t see in the fleet finder is for someone to directly invite you to it.
-Each player in the fleet is able to invite players directly in to the positions bellow their own position.
+Each player in the fleet is able to invite players directly in to the positions below their own position.
 The easiest way for a commander to do this is to drag and drop the name of the player from a chat window to the desired position.
 When you receive a direct invite a pop-up window will appear.
 You only have 120 seconds to accept this invitation or the invitation expires.
-The pop-up will remain on your screen until you close it or try to accept it but if the invitation has expired you will not be able to join te fleet.
+The pop-up will remain on your screen until you close it or try to accept it but if the invitation has expired you will not be able to join the fleet.

 ## How to receive the boost and find your fleet
 Once you have joined a fleet a new chat window and a fleet window will open.
 You will be using these windows to move yourself to the locations where the fleet is at and to receive the mining boost.

 In most SC Mining fleets the booster is sitting in the highest possible position and is holding the boss start for the fleet.
 Since the booster has to be located where the mining is happening the easiest way to find your fleet members is to right click on the fleet commander in the fleet window and pressing warp to member.

 If the mining fleet is not operating inside the same solar system that you are currently located you will need to move to the solar system before being able to warp on the booster!
-Most of the SC fleets operates in Maspah as long as there is ores to be mined.
+Most of the SC fleets operates in Ronne or Jarkkolen as long as there is ores to be mined.

 After landing on the fleet you can start mining while remaining inside the range of the command burst ship.
 The best way to do this is to keep orbiting the command ship at range.
-Each minute the ship will send out a are of effect burst that will boost your mining attributes.
+Each minute the ship will send out an area of effect burst that will boost your mining attributes.
 Once your ore hold is full you simply empty it and repeat the steps.

 > All miners who are on the mining fleets should be on voice comms!
 This is to alert them for incoming gankers or criminals in space.
 {.is-warning}